Welcome to the Death Valley Driver Video Review

 (DEAN RASMUSSEN)

-Toshie Uematsu vs Toshiyo Yamada:
+Toshie Uematsu vs. Toshiyo Yamada:

 Yamada has been instrumental in transforming

-fiesty little ass-kicker and thus has salvaged Uematsu's at one point teetering
+little ass-kicker and Yamada has salvaged Uematsu's career because of it.

-career because of it.
-This is also the feud that got the Punch In
+This is also the feud that got the Punch In The Face over as a finisher

-holistic production from all aspects of the card.
-This was 1:27 and
+of the card.
+This was 1:27 and sucked.

-Mayumi Ozaki vs Chikayo Nagashima:
+Mayumi Ozaki vs. Chikayo Nagashima:

 I'm assuming this is a High Spurt Tournament